Cadiz Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Cost: €7 per application (free for applicants under 18 or over 70)
+Cost: €7 (waived for travelers under 18 or over 70)

 Arrival Process